DUI Lawyer in Ocala, FL

 For alcohol, the permitted blood alcohol level (BAC) for operating a car in Florida must remain below 0.08%.
 Anything higher and you’ll face legal and financial penalties.
-The first thing you’ll want to do in that case is to get in touch with an experienced Ocala DUI lawyer to seek advice on dealing with the situation, our lawyers have over 100 years of combined experience successfully handling these types of cases.
+The first thing you’ll want to do in that case is to get in touch with us to seek advice on dealing with the situation, our lawyers have over 100 years of combined experience successfully handling these types of cases.

 DUI Charges in Florida Are a Serious Offense

 Do keep in mind that drinking not only puts your own safety at risk, but you also endanger the lives and safety of friends and neighbors.
 The law comes down hard on such offenders, and law enforcement and prosecutors will do everything they can to keep offenders off the road.

 If you’ve been involved in a DUI accident, be prepared for a permanent mark on your record.
 In addition to getting your driver’s license revoked, you risk several fees and penalties.
 The fallout of the incident can also impact your entire life and future.

 The penalties for a DUI charge in Ocala typically depend on the number of times you’ve been stopped for a similar issue and whether people were injured due to your condition.
 Your actual BAC level and being underage can cause you to incur worse penalties.

 Remember that even if you’ve been taking opiates for a medical condition and you have a prescription, DUI charges apply.
 Your Ocala DUI lawyer can help lower the penalties and offer a plea for a lesser sentence.
 Here are some of the possible punishments.